 Do you or someone you care about suffer from silicosis-related lung disease due to silica exposure in the workplace?
 Shine Lawyers can assist you.
-If you have been exposed to silicosis dust, regardless of how recently, please submit your details to our Silicosis Exposure Register.
+If you have been exposed to silica dust which results in solicosis, regardless of how recently, please submit your details to our Silica Exposure Register.

 What is silicosis?

 Silicosis is a lung disease caused by breathing in tiny particles of silica dust.
 Silica dust is a mineral found in materials such as quartz, sand, stone, granite and brick among others.